Update your patio with paint and painter’s tape. Here’s an easy painted floor runner project you can finish in a weekend.

 The challenge was that this farmhouse wrap-around porch came with a busy family and muddy boots and stinky socks topped off with an extra helping of dirt.
 Keeping a rug clean out here was almost impossible.
 Or the rug would blow off the porch.
 Or roll up at the corners.

-So I painted a faux rug instead.
+So I added a painted floor runner instead.

 And here’s how I did it.